feralbureau/zerodrop/README.md

 redis-server

 # Run the API server
-REDIS_URL=redis://localhost:6379/0 uvicorn app.main:app --reload
+uvicorn app.main:app --reload

+# Run caddy
+caddy run --config Caddyfile

-# In another terminal, run the dashboard
+# Build the dashboard
 cd dashboard
 npm install
-npm run dev
+npm run build

+# After build, copy the dashboard bundle to the srv/ folder served by Caddy
+cp -r dashboard/dist/* srv/
 ```

-The API will be available at `localhost:8000` and the dashboard dev server at `localhost:5173`.
+The dashboard server will be available at `dash.localhost` (or your configured host).

 ## Architecture